madreher/LammpsInputBuilder/README.md

     plt.clf()
 ```

-For each frame, we read the list of bonds produced by reax to determinate the available bond pairs.
+For each frame, we read the list of bonds produced by ReaxFF to determinate the available bond pairs.
 We filter out the bond pairs which have a bond order deemed too low to be meaningful.
 Once we have the full list of bond pairs, we sort the list of bonds and generate a unique ID identifying this specific list.
 Sorting the list of bonds is mandatory to ensure that two arrays with the same list of bonds but in a different order would become the same list and therfor end up with the same unique ID.
 When a new frame is read and an ID is gennerated, we check if we have already encountered this ID.
 If no, we assign a new color to the ID and store it.
 If yes, we assign the color associated to this ID to the current pixel.

 This will produce the following image:
 ![Map of bond individual configurations](data/images/bondConfigurationMap_headopen_xy0-5_z1-5.png)